1 Million Tons of Corrugated Cardboard Diverted from Supply Chains

 At Tosca, we pool our Reusable Plastic Containers (RPCs), meaning we manage all the assets for you.
 We deliver and pick up the exact amount needed and clean all containers to the highest industry certifications before delivering them right back to you.

-With every trip through the supply chain, a reusable plastic container prevents 1.0-1.5 pounds of corrugated from being used, and because a Tosca RPC can be reused hundreds of times before it’s recycled, the benefits of reusable containers far outweigh the sustainability costs of corrugated.
-In fact, over the years our reusable containers have played a significant role in reducing packaging waste and protecting the environment.
+With every trip through the supply chain, a reusable plastic container prevents 1.0-1.5 pounds of corrugated cardboard from being used, and because a Tosca RPC can be reused hundreds of times before it’s recycled, the benefits of reusable plastic containers far outweigh the sustainability costs of corrugated boxes.
+In fact, over the years our reusable plastic containers have played a significant role in reducing packaging waste and protecting the environment.

-We are excited to announce that as of September 2020 we have officially diverted over one million metric tons of corrugated from supply chains.
+We are excited to announce that as of September 2020 we have officially diverted over one million metric tons of corrugated cardboard from supply chains with our RPCs.
 What does a million tons look like?
-To put it into perspective, diverting one million tons of corrugated is the equivalent of:
+To put it into perspective, diverting one million tons of corrugated cardboard is the equivalent of:

 - 17 million trees saved from being cut